The-OpenROAD-Project/OpenROAD/README.md

 | `CMAKE_INSTALL_PREFIX` | Path to install binary    |
 | `GPU`                  | true, false               |

+> **Note:** There is a `openroad_build.log` file that is generated with every build in the main directory.
+In case of filing issues, it can be uploaded in the "Relevant log output" section of OpenROAD [issue forms](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/issues/new/choose).

 ### Build by hand

 ``` shell